jacobaustin123/Coral/README.md

 # Examples

-Coral is syntactically identical to Python and any valid Coral program is also a valid Python program.
-The following is a simple gcd program which compiles to machine code nearly as efficient as equivalent C code.
+Coral is syntactically identical to a subset of Python, so any valid Coral program is also a valid Python program.
+This code snippet is a simple gcd program which runs in Python but compiles using the Coral compiler to machine code nearly as fast as C code.

 ```python
 def gcd(a, b):